Maunaloa, HI

 11 people

-As of 2023, 3.42% of Maunaloa, HI residents (10 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.42% of Maunaloa, HI residents (10 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Maunaloa, HI was 3.94%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Maunaloa, HI compared to that of it's neighboring and parent geographies.